 This is a great way to centralize all of your logs.
 Not only does centralizing your logs make it easier to search for issues, but it can also help with security and compliance, because the logs aren't easy to edit from a compromised node.

 In this case, we need to look at the VM instance logs.
 You can choose a specific instance or all instances.
 I only have one instance right now, called instance-1.
-Since we installed the logging agent on instance-1 in the last lesson, Stackdriver has already captured some log entries for it.
-I have also had other instances in the past, which is why there are all of these ID numbers in the menu.
-If I wanted to, I could look at the logs for instances that no longer exist.
+Since we installed the logging agent on instance-1 in the last lesson, there are already some log entries for it.

 Here you can choose which logs you want from the instance, such as the Apache access and error logs.
 I could set it to “syslog” since that’s where the shutdown message will be, but I’ll just leave it at “All logs” because sometimes you might not know which log to look in.

 You can also filter by log level, and for example, only look at critical entries.
 I’ll leave it at “Any log level”.

 Finally, you can change how far back it will look for log entries.
 I’ll change it to the last 24 hours.

 OK, now I’ll search for any entries that contain the word “shutdown” so I can see if this instance was shut down in the last 24 hours.